kmwang123/cme211-notes/ExamReview.md

 Friday, September 25, 2015

-## Announcements

-* Homework 1 is out today.
-It will require material covered in this weeks class.
-You will not need version control (`git`) for this assignment.
-We will start using `git` in homework 2 or 3, so start getting comfortable with it.
-This assignment will be submitted via a script on `corn.stanford.edu`.
-  See the homework PDF for details.
-Please alert us on Piazza if there are any issues.

-* Today we will discuss: Python lists, control flow, and file input output.
-  These topics will be needed for homework 1.

-* Relevant chapters in *Learning Python* are:

     * Chapter 5: Numeric Types
     * Chapter 7: String Fundamentals
     * Chapter 8: Lists and Dictionaries (you can ignore Dictionaries for now)